Numbers show Darvish is great, but why is he so polarizing?

 Darvish is a great pitcher, despite all the bellyaching that makes him the most polarizing player on the Rangers’ roster and, arguably, among all DFW athletes.

 “There’s no denying he’s really good,” Daniels said.
-“Whether you want to grade it a curve is up to the observer, but he’s really good relative to anyway you want to look at it.”
+“Whether you want to grade it on a curve is up to the observer, but he’s really good relative to anyway you want to look at it.”

 Jeff Wilson: 817-390-7760, @JeffWilson_FWST